The Schliesser Surname Project

 The Schliesser Surname Project is devoted to studying the origins of those who share this distinctive and uncommon surname.
 Anyone, worldwide, with this name (or similar spellings, including: Schliessman and Schlietzer) is encouraged to have Y-DNA testing of himself or a male relative in the direct paternal line and join this project.
 (A woman may join on behalf of a male relative with the surname if she is managing his account.)
 Consideration for membership will also be given to individuals with a different surname if their Y-markers are a very close match to those of a Schliesser project member.
 I encourage all Schliessers to include their lines in this project, by taking at least a 12-marker test, which will reveal the main haplogroup and provide a set of matches within the FTDNA database.
 Please contact the project administrator for greatly reduced pricing.

-Below is a summary of what we know at this time about the existence of seven groups:
+Below is a summary of what we know at this time about the existence of eight groups:

 (1) Schliessers from Austria/Germany who belong to Haplogroup J (Subclade J2a-FGC17750):

-(2) Schliessers from from Hungary who belong to Haplogroup R (Subclade R1b-M269):
+(2) Schliessers from Hungary who belong to Haplogroup R (Subclade R1b-M269):

 This group of Schliessers is represented by John Michael Schliesser (1874-1952) who was born in Hungary and immigrated to the United States in the early 1900s.
 He resided in New York and California.
 Two of his sons immigrated to Italy in the 1920s.
 Descendants of this line of Schliessers are known to live in Italy and the United States.